-Before making any purchases on behalf of DeWitt County, a Purchasing Acknowledgment and Authorization form must be read, understood, signed and given to the County Judge's office.
-A copy of this document will be kept on file in the Auditor's office.
-(LGC 262.037)
+Before making any purchases on behalf of De Witt County, a Purchasing Acknowledgement and Authorization form (See Exhibit C) must be read, understood, and signed by each employee.
+The official/department head must forward the completed form to the Auditor's Office.

-Before making any purchases with the CITIBANK credit card, a Credit Card Policy and Procedures and County Purchasing Card Agreement must be read, understood and signed.
-This document will be kept on file in the Auditor's office.
+Before making any purchases with the CITIBANK credit card, a Credit Card Policy and Procedures and County Purchasing Card Agreement must be read, understood, and signed by each employee.
+The official/department head must forward the completed form to the Auditor's Office.